 Meanwhile, Erik Wilhlborg of Danish company Klimate linked back to the three-year-old Oxford University Offsetting principles, which he held up as a good foundation for any carbon offsetting strategy.
 They can be summarised as:

 Use offsets where immediate carbon reductions are not possible.
 Shift to carbon removals offsets, where carbon is taken out of the atmosphere (which would rule out, for example, cooking stove projects), and focus on long-term carbon removal, where the carbon is removed permanently or almost permanently.

-Ultimately, as we said in our 2022 report with Carbon Click, offsetting can have value.
+Ultimately, offsetting can have some value.
 However, we strongly recommend any organisation involved in offsets follow these guidelines.

 1. Do your homework